herd-ware/herd-ware.github.io/src/content/all/install.en.md

 ## Local install

 Finally, once all the needed tools are installed, it is possible to play with HerdWare itself.
-To install it, simply follow the following commands:
+To install it, simply follow the commands:

 {{< tabs >}}
 {{% tab name="Ubuntu 20.04" %}}